 Jodie’s era needs to finish before it does any more harm to the brand.
-Not only is Jodie a poor choice for the part, but she is also associating the show with a poisonous, divisive and hateful ideology.
+Its not even just a question of the shows quality decreasing.
+Doctor Who and its fandom have now become associated with a poisonous, divisive and hateful ideology.
+The casting of Jodie alone proves this.

-I would argue that the casting of Jodie in the first place was nothing but spite and bigotry towards men.
 As I have explained before the character of the Doctor cannot be anyone.
-There is a definite template to all of the different incarnations of the Doctor, as they are all meant to be the same person, same consciousness, same core personality etc, under his new faces.
+There is a definite template to all of the different incarnations of the Doctor.
+They are all meant to be the same person, same consciousness, same core personality, under his new faces.

-The Doctors gender is a part of that template by default, as he was always written as a male character, all of the 13 men who played him brought aspects of their own persona’s to the role, and viewers always related to him from a male perspective.
-This doesn’t mean that women can’t play heroic roles in general as often as men.
-Its just that this particular character is set as a man.
+The Doctors gender is a part of that template by default.
+He was always written as a male character, all of the 13 men who played him brought aspects of their own persona’s to the role, and viewers always related to him from a male perspective.
+This doesn’t mean that women can’t play heroic roles in general as often as men, or even a similar character to the Doctor.
+(Which Mrs Marple is in some respects.)
+Its just that this particular character, in this continuity, is set as a man.